elasticio/elasticio.github.io/content/_components/maester/index.md

 ### Known issues

 1. Object TTL is not included in the output metadata.
-2. TTL can not be updated
+2. TTL value will be ignored for updating existing object